Ford Sierra RS Cosworth: Motorsport achievements

-Touring car racing
+Touring Car Racing

-In August 1987, the Sierra RS500 Cosworth was homologated with a larger turbo, new rear deck spoiler and an extra 100 horsepower.
-Fords took pole position in all the remaining six 1987 World Touring Car Championship events, and was first over the finish line in four of them.
-The works Eggenberger Motorsport team won the entrants' World Championship, although disqualification of the team's cars from the 1987 Bathurst 1000 in Australia for wheel arch panel irregularities deprived Klaus Ludwig and Klaus Niedzwiedz of the drivers' title.
+In August 1987 the Sierra RS500 Cosworth was homologated.
+Ford took pole position in all the remaining six 1987 World Touring Car Championship events and was first over the finish line in four of them.
+The works Eggenberger Motorsport team won the entrants' World Championship, although the team's cars were disqualified from the 1987 Bathurst 1000 in Australia for wheel arch panel irregularities.
+These had been deemed legal in every other race that year however this deprived Klaus Ludwig and Klaus Niedzwiedz of the drivers' title.
 Eggenberger won the 1989 Spa 24 Hours.

 Robb Gravett won the 1990 British Touring Car Championship in a RS500.

-Essentially the Evolution RS500 was the creation of Eggenberger who insisted the editions he proposed for the Evolution would make the Sierra a winner and dominate touring car racing around the world.
+The BTCC points system was such that divisions below the Sierra (3500cc & under, 2000cc & under) would gain more points for a class win therefore although the Sierra finished first in 9/12 rounds of the 1987 season and first in every race from 1988 to 1990 it only took the drivers title once in 1990.

-The RS500 was successful in the 1988 DTM with Klaus Ludwig in the Ford Team Grab winning the drivers championship and Wolf Racing winning the Team Championship, Both Grab and Wolf were Ford Works Teams and beat Mercedes-AMG Boss along with BMW M Sport for the honours.
+The RS500 was successful in the 1988 DTM with Klaus Ludwig in the Ford Team Grab winning the drivers championship and Wolf Racing winning the Team Championship.
+Both Grab and Wolf were Ford Works Teams and beat Mercedes-AMG along with BMW M Sport for the honours.
+For the 1989 season, the cars were reined in with even higher weight and boost penalties (partly due to protests from BMW and Mercedes who felt they were at a significant disadvantage) until they were no longer competitive, subsequently forced induction engines were banned for 1991 season onwards.
+Knowing they were unable to be competitive, Ford left the DTM at end of the 1989 season.